autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-Humans are the only animals with chins.
+Some cats are allergic to humans.